Tencent/sluaunreal/README.md

 * Operator overloading in FVector or other struct class
 * Manually adding a non-blueprint function to UObject
 * Calling Lua functions from blueprint, vice versa
-* Dead loop dection and error reporting when dead loop is detected
+* Dead loop detection and error reporting when a dead loop is detected
 * Multi-state for different runtime environments
 * CPU profiling
 * Multithread Lua GC (Garbage Collection)